fusioncharts/dev_centre_docs/chart-guide/standard-charts/radar-chart.md

 * Specify the name of the series for a dataset using the `seriesname` attribute.
 This attribute belongs to the `dataset` object.

-For a detailed list of attributes you can check the API reference page of radar chart.
+For a detailed list of attributes, you can check the API reference page of radar chart.

 The radar chart created will look like as  shown below: